Neosolva/php-api-client/README.md

 ### Decode JSON response

 All API's powered by Neosolva returns contents as JSON.
-The client provides the method ```decode()``` to get decoded data of a response as array:
+The client provides the method ```decode()``` to get decoded data from a response:

 ```php
 $data = $client->decode($response); # array